 - Need this Gluten free?
 Use liquid aminos, arrowroot and GF Hoisin sauce.

-Interested in more Panda Express stir fry recipes?
+Interested in more Panda Express recipes?

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!Print